gaurav-redhat/transformer_problems/README.md

 ---

-## 🤖 Transformer Architectures
+## Transformer Architectures

-Want to understand how different transformer variants work?
-We've got complete implementations with training code!
+Okay, so you know the problems.
+But how do the actual architectures work?

+I've implemented 10 transformer variants from scratch — BERT, GPT, ViT, and the efficient ones like Longformer and Performer.
+Each one trains on a tiny dataset in Colab so you can see it working.

 <p align="center">
   <a href="./transformer_architectures/">